Your First 30 Minutes

 After spending weeks in the OpenClaw community and setting this up myself, these are the three mistakes I see constantly:

-This one is covered extensively in the Mac Mini Setup Guide, but it bears repeating: if your bind address is 0.0.0.0 instead of 127.0.0.1, your gateway is accessible to anyone on your network (and potentially the internet).
+This one is covered extensively in the Mac Mini Setup Guide, but it bears repeating: if your bind address is 0.0.0.0, your gateway is accessible to anyone on your network (and potentially the internet).
+It must be loopback-only — either "loopback" or "127.0.0.1" depending on your version.
 The January 2026 Shodan incident exposed thousands of instances because of this single setting.

 grep '"bind"' ~/.openclaw/openclaw.json